SoftFever/OrcaSlicer/README.markdown

         --retract-before-travel
-                            Only retract before travel moves of this length in mm (default: 2) --retract-lift      Lift Z by the given distance in mm when retracting (default: 0)
+                            Only retract before travel moves of this length in mm (default: 2) --retract-lift      Lift Z by the given distance in mm when retracting (default: 0) --retract-layer-change
+                            Enforce a retraction before each Z move (default: yes)

        Retraction options for multi-extruder setups:
         --retract-length-toolchange